Ryan5453/demucs/readme.md

 #### FFmpeg

-Demucs requires FFmpeg v4+ to be installed on your system.
+Demucs requires FFmpeg v4+ to be installed on your system[^1].
 You can install it using the following command:

+[^1]: You should be able to use the Python Demucs API without FFmpeg, as you have the option to provide the audio as a Tensor.
+But you'd likely use FFmpeg under some other abstraction yourself...

 ```bash
 # macOS